I bet you thought nothing could be cuter than a teacup Yorkie.

 Yorkie Poo Colors

 The Yorkie Poo’s coat comes in various textures and lengths.
 It can be anything from straight and silky (like the Yorkie) to wavy and curly (like the Poodle).
+Do Yorkies have curly hair?
+Only mixes, like the Yorkiepoo.
+That is one big difference between the Yorkie vs Yorkie Poo.

 Thanks to its Poodle parent, which comes in a variety of coat colors, you can find the Yorkie Poo in gorgeous hues like apricot, red, sable, white, cream, and black.
 Basically, any Poodle or Yorkie colors can appear in a Yorkie Poo.